nicyapi/compile-superhero/README.md

 At some point, you may be using ports for some services.
 If they are blocked, you can use the `close port` command to close them.
 (OSX/Linux, not Windows)

 <img src="https://BananaAcid.github.io/compile-superhero/screenshots/4.gif" />

-# Generate compile-superhero local default config

-You might want to locally modify the settings of this extension for easy modification/distribution with the project.

-You can use the `Generate compile-superhero local default config` command to generate it: it will create a .vscode/settings.json or add missing entries, to your project folder.

 # Thanks to Wscats for the original extension